r4victor/tenthousandmeters/content/blog/python_bts_03.md

 }
 ```

-Recall that a code object describes what a piece of code does, but to execute a code object, CPython needs to create a state for it, which is what a frame object is. `_PyEval_EvalCode()` creates a frame object for a given code object with specified parameters.
+Recall that a code object describes what a piece of code does but to execute a code object, CPython needs to create a state for it, which is what a frame object is. `_PyEval_EvalCode()` creates a frame object for a given code object with specified parameters.
 In our case, most of the parameters are `NULL`, so little has to be done.
 Much more work is required when CPython executes, for example, a function's code object with different kinds of arguments passed.
 As a result, `_PyEval_EvalCode()` is nearly 300 lines long.
 We'll see what most of them are for in the next parts.
 For now, you can skip through `_PyEval_EvalCode()` to ensure that in the end it calls `_PyEval_EvalFrame()` to evaluate the created frame object:

 ```C
 PyObject *